Here's to another year of Zero waste goals!

-I also keep camping cutlery (yes plastic but they are sturdy and reusable), and chop sticks with my bag of stainless steel straws.
+I also kept camping cutlery (yes plastic but we had them already and used until they broke), and chop sticks with my bag of stainless steel straws.

 As well as the shopping bag, i have a small water bottle, homemade hand sanitizer, and some straws and cutlery in my purse.